markusfisch/bots/README.md

 Invalid commands are silently ignored but a map is still sent.
-Sending multiple command characters simply fills the network buffer and the server will process the accumulated commands in the following turns.
+Sending multiple command characters simply fills the network buffer and the server will process the accumulated commands in the following turns only.

+If a bot disconnects, it's immediately removed and all pending commands are discarded.

 ## Available games